LinkedIn jumpstarts China expansion with Chinese language site

 "Extending our service in China raises difficult questions, but it is clear to us that the decision to proceed is the right one," Weiner said.

 Foreign Internet companies face difficulties operating in China.
-Beijing censors sensitive terms from the Internet and blocks social networks Facebook Inc and Twitter Inc, a widespread effort that analysts say is geared towards maintaining the Communist Party's hold on power and preserving social stability.
+Beijing censors sensitive terms from the Internet and blocks social networks Facebook Inc (FB.O) and Twitter Inc (TWTR.N), a widespread effort that analysts say is geared towards maintaining the Communist Party's hold on power and preserving social stability.

 LinkedIn's arguments about trade-offs for the greater good are reminiscent of Google's justification for its controversial 2006 decision to launch a self-censored version of its search service in China.